-The idea behind complete streets is that streets should transport people, not just cars.
-For too long, our states, cities, counties, and towns have built miles of streets and roads that are safe and comfortable only for motor vehicle travel.
-Sprawling communities have become dangerous and inconvenient places to walk, bicycle, or take transit, leaving little choice for getting around.
-Complete streets represent an innovation in traditional road construction philosophy.
-For more information on the National complete streets movement, visit the National Complete Streets Coalition website.
+Streets should transport people, not just cars.
+For too long, our states, cities, counties, and towns have built miles of streets and roads that are safe and comfortable only for motor vehicle travel, yet dangerous and inconvenient places to walk, bicycle, or take transit.
+However, times have changed, and a great deal is occurring at the local level in our state to re-invest in safe bicycling and walking.
+For more information on the national movement, visit the National Complete Streets Coalition website.

 On the Road to Complete Streets in South Carolina